Cost-Aware Learning: Cost-Aware SGD

 \subsection{Synthetic Validation}

-We evaluate the sampling strategies on a linear least squares task with $N=3000$ data points generated randomly in dimension $d=50$.
+We evaluate the sampling strategies on a linear least squares task with $N=3000$ points in dimension $d=50$.
 The data vectors $a_i$ are scaled such that their norms are bounded by $L=10$.
-This geometry ensures that the Lipschitz constants $G_i$ (gradient upper bounds) are bounded but heterogeneous across the dataset.
+This geometry ensures that the Lipschitz constants $G_i$ are bounded but heterogeneous across the dataset.